usbr/Pisces/README.md

         }

 -- Programmer Help Wanted --
+The directory Pisces_open compiles with just open source libraries.
+Howerver, some functionality is limited.
 * ZedGraph support is very limited.
 Several graphs don't yet work with ZedGraph.
 * HEC-DSS files load slow using the command line DSSUTIL.exe.
 A more tightly integrated method would likely be faster.
+* An open source Spreadsheet component is needed. (excelreader, or npoi)?